splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/snooze-incident.rst

 #.
 In Incident Intelligence, go to the :guilabel:`Incidents` tab.
 #.
 Locate the incident and select the :guilabel:`Actions` menu.
 #.
 Select :guilabel:`Snooze`.
 #.
-Next to :guilabel:`Snooze until` select the date and time when you want to re-trigger the incident workflow.
+Next to :guilabel:`Snooze until`, select the date and time when you want to re-trigger the incident workflow.
 #.
 Select :guilabel:`Snooze`.

 Unsnooze an incident